Found a bee that can’t fly? Don’t worry we’ve got you and your furry friend covered with our helpful guide on how to help a bee that can’t fly.

 How can you help?

-You can help tired, exhausted bees by creating a simple sugar and water mix or better yet you can make sure you’re always ready to save a bee with our handy Bee Revival Kit containing a syrup specially formulated for bee health.
+You can help tired, exhausted bees by creating a simple sugar-and-water mix, or, better yet, make sure you’re always ready to save a bee with our handy Bee Revival Kit, which contains a syrup specially formulated for bee health.

 Is it burrowing?